open/close all folders

 - Lost Food Grievance: Always get angry (or sad) when he sees food being wasted.
 Understandable since he is poor and hungry.
 There is a running gag in the show about Quico offering a ham sandwich to him, but Chavo knowing he usually tricks him, refuses.
 Then Quico drops the sandwich in the floor, angering Chavo, which punches him in the end.

 - Literal-Minded: El Chavo doesn't understand any figurative speech.
-One example was the episode he got a hold of a bowling ball and Don Ramón explained him the game; since bowling pins in Spanish are called "pinos", and "pino" is also "pine" in Spanish, Chavo ends up thinking that the game is about making pine trees fall down.
+One example was the episode he got a hold of a bowling ball and Don Ramón explained him the game; since bowling pins in Spanish are called "pinos", and "pino" is also "pine" in Spanish, Chavo ends up thinking that the game is about clobbering pine trees with the bowling ball.

 - Malaproper: Pronounces a lot of words wrong.
 It's also the basis of a dual Catch Phrase Running Gag he has with Profesor Jirafales:Profesor Jirafales: It's not called 'X'.
 It's called 'Y'.El Chavo: And what did I say?Profesor Jirafales: X.El Chavo: And what's its name?Profesor Jirafales: Y.[It gets repeated several times until another character, generally Quico, interrupts it with a Big "SHUT UP!"]